DerekAnton/EqualizerInputConverter/README.md

 # Vanishing Cage
-A simple C# application for converting a RoomEQWizard.txt to a .peace file.
+A simple C# application for converting a RoomEQWizard output file to a .peace file.

 The two programs i interface with are

 Room EQ Wizard and PEACE “Peters Equalizer APO Configuration Extension”

-For my dad's audio project.

 # TODO
-• After a user has drag-and-dropped the input file to the GUI, ask them for a preferred directory to save too. if not given or does not exist -> create directory and save .peace file to c:\Users\Public\PeaceConverter
+☑ After a user has drag-and-dropped the input file to the GUI, ask them for a preferred directory to save too.
+    if not given or does not exist -> create directory and save .peace file to c:\Users\Public\PeaceConverter

 • Create msi installer -> if we can get admin privledges we can install to C:\Program Files\ ... for other things